-For those that wander south of Puerto Vallarta, you'll find small beautiful beaches and island-like locations you can only get to by boat, one of these hidden locations is beckoning you, especially those that need to get away from the city's noise, people and frenzy, a quiet, beautiful place, a small cove surrounded by nature and jungle and bathed by the beautiful Pacific Ocean.
+For those that wander south of Puerto Vallarta, you'll find small beautiful beaches and island-like locations you can only get to by boat, one of these hidden locations is beckoning you, especially those that need to get away from the city's noise, people and frenzy.

 This perfect spot that we are talking about is none other than Yelapa, a small town just 40 minutes south of Puerto Vallarta (by boat), at the foot of the majestic mountains of the Sierra Madre Occidental.

-The word Yelapa is of Purepecha origin and means "place where waters become a pond or come together."
+The word Yelapa is of Purepecha origin and means "the place where waters become a pond or come together."

 It’s a nice trip, you skirt along the edges of the southern part of the Banderas Bay, passing and sometimes stopping at the small beaches along the way, Las Ánimas, Quimixto, Las Caletas and Majahuitas.